IuliiaKonovalova/e-commerce/README.md

 - [birme](https://www.birme.net/): for providing free service to center and crop images.
 - [fontawesome](https://fontawesome.com/): for providing free icons.
 - [googlefonts](https://fonts.google.com/): for providing free fonts.
+- [wordstream](https://www.wordstream.com/) for the great insights on the keywords and the search engine.
 - [BGJar](https://www.bgjar.com/): for the free access to the background images build tool.
 - [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en): for providing a free platform to test website responsiveness
 - [GoFullPage](chrome://extensions/?id=fdpohaocaechififmbbbbbknoalclacl): for allowing to create free full web page screenshots;